 I do think healing can come in surprise packages.
 We sometimes miss out on seeing a miracle because we have an assumption as to what the miracle should look like.

 Let me explain what I mean….hopefully I’ll make sense.

-I’m not physically healed and I don’t think I’m going to be.
-I do however believe that I have been given a very special gift of healing.
+Prayers for my healing from around the globe are so appreciated.
+I’m not physically healed yet and I don’t think I’m going to be.
+I do however believe I have been given a very special gift of healing.

-The ability or gift to accept my circumstances.
-I’m not weighed down by them.
-I’m happy, content and excited about the purpose I have in my life, despite my very limited physical abilities.
+The ability or gift to accept my circumstances is healing.
+I’m not generally weighed down by them.
+I’m happy, content and excited about the purpose I have in my life, despite my extremely limited physical abilities.

 A Perfect Peacefulness